 In January 2004, the National Center for Victims of Crime launched National Stalking Awareness Month (NSAM) to increase the public's understanding of the crime of stalking (click here to learn more about the history of NSAM).
-Please join the California Partnership to End Domestic Violence and advocates throughout California in commemorating the ninth observance of NSAM this January!
+Please join the California Partnership to End Domestic Violence and advocates throughout California in commemorating the tenth observance of NSAM this January!

 The Partnership has also compiled several resources to help you plan NSAM events and activities to raise awareness about stalking this January and throughout the year: